The Music Compositions of

 for 4-part choir & MIDI tubular bell sounds, either pre-recorded or from wide-range MIDI keyboard

 As for this work's standing as a symphony, I acknowledge that many people would insist that it isn't a symphony because it isn't even orchestral.
-However, it does actually fit into the special category of symphonies which I initiated with my 7th Symphony.
-True, it has no orchestra, but actually the presence of an orchestra is not an intrinsic part of the definition of a symphony.
+However, it does actually fit into the special category of symphonies that I initiated with my 7th Symphony.
+True, it has no orchestra, but actually the presence of an orchestra isn't an intrinsic part of the definition of a symphony.
 Indeed, some works for solo organ and even piano have been called symphonies.

 The first passage for the choir is simply a repetition of the first syllable of the mantra - om.
 The second passage uses just the first line of the mantra, and it isn't till the third choral passage - when the mode (b) arrives - that the entire mantra is used.